PhotoGPTGuides

 This guide walks you through:

 Presets are flexible.
-You can generate as-is or add your own prompt details on top.
+You can generate as-is or add your own details on top in simple text prompts.

 What Are Presets?